peterthorpe5/public_scripts/split_up_fasta_file_into_N_files/README.rst

 why?

 Can run many blast job instead of one
+Some tools require 1 fasta entry per file

 Options: